infinitered/ignite/docs/README.md

 - [Tour of Ignite](./Tour-of-Ignite.md) - Tour of the Ignite code base for interested contributors
 - [Releasing Ignite](./Releasing-Ignite.md) - How we release Ignite
 - [Internationalization](./Internationalization.md) — How to Internationalize your app
+- [Backend API Integration](./Backend-API-Integration.md) - An explanation of Ignite's basic API setup
+- [Remove Demo Code](./Remove-Demo-Code.md) - A quick guide on how to remove Ignite's demo code via command line